 Provider Qualifications (For each type of provider.
-Copy rows as needed):

-Provider Type License Certification Other Standard (Specify): (Specify): (Specify): (Specify): North Dakota Medicaid enrolled agency provider of Respite NDDHS defines billing group provider as an individual or entity that is able to enroll to provide 1915(i) services.
-Depending on their licensure or certification, certain practitioners are allowed to enroll independently without being affiliated to a clinic, hospital or other agency, and others are Licensed Child Placing Agencies licensed under 75-03-36; Supervised Independent Living Programs licensed under NDAC 75- 03-41; None A provider of this service must meet all of the following criteria: Have a North Dakota Medicaid provider agreement and attest to the following: individual practitioners meet the required qualifications services will be provided within their scope of practice individual practitioners will have the required competencies identified in the service scope agency conducts training in accordance with state policies and procedures agency policies and procedures, including but not limited to, participant rights, abuse, neglect, exploitation, use of restraints and reporting procedures are written and available for NDDHS review upon request
+Copy rows as needed): Provider Type (Specify): License (Specify): Certificati on (Specify): Other Standard (Specify): North Dakota Medicaid enrolled agency provider of Respite NDDHS defines billing group provider as an individual or entity that is able to enroll to provide 1915(i) services.
+Depending on their licensure or certification, certain practitioners are allowed to enroll independently without being affiliated to a clinic, hospital or other agency, and others are not.
+Examples of practitioners that could enroll independently without being Family Foster Homes licensed under NDAC 75- 03-14; Therapeutic Foster Homes licensed by Licensed Child Placing Agencies under NDAC 75- 03-36; Foster Homes for Adults licensed under 75- 03-21; Supervised Independen t Living Programs licensed under NDAC 75- 03-41; None A provider of this service must meet all of the following criteria: Have a North Dakota Medicaid provider agreement and attest to the following: • individual practitioners meet the required qualifications • services will be provided within their scope of practice • individual practitioners will have the required competencies identified in the service scope • agency conducts training in accordance with state policies and procedures • agency adheres to all 1915(i) standards and requirements • agency policies and procedures, including but not limited to, participant rights, abuse, neglect, exploitation, use of restraints and reporting procedures are written and available for NDDHS review upon request The individual providing the service must: 1) Be employed by an enrolled ND Medicaid enrolled billing group of this service.
+2) Be at least 18 years of age